quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 ### Viewing Active Elections

-When you log in to the Chainocracy platform, you'll see a dashboard of active and upcoming elections.
+When you log in to the QuantumBallot platform, you'll see a dashboard of active and upcoming elections.
 Each election will display:

 - **Title and Description**: What the election is about.
 - **Timeline**: When the election starts and ends.